Oregon Women's Land Trust

-Founded in 1975 Oregon Women's Land Trust is a 501(c)(3) membership organization that holds land for conservation and educational purposes in the U.S. state of Oregon.
+The Oregon Women's Land Trust is a 501(c)(3) membership organization that holds land for conservation and educational purposes in the U.S. state of Oregon.
 The trust owns 147 acres of land in Douglas County, referred to as OWL Farm, and the mission states that the Trust "is committed to ecologically sound preservation of land, and provides access to land and land wisdom for women."

 History

-In the mid-1970s there was great interest among women in the lesbian feminist movement in having access to rural land in order to be able to live outside of mainstream patriarchal culture, which was ridden with violence against women, gay people, and the environment.
+In the mid-1970s there was great interest among women engaged in the lesbian feminist movement in having access to rural land in order to be able to live outside of mainstream patriarchal culture, which was ridden with violence against women, gay people, and the environment.
 The feminist spirituality movement was also emerging and grounded in reverence for the natural world.
-For example the magazine WomanSpirit was founded and produced nearby by Jean and Ruth Mountaingrove and had worldwide distribution.
-Some groups of women traveling or temporarily settled in Oregon, California, and New Mexico were wanting a land-based community where their political and spiritual ideals as lesbians, feminists, and environmentally minded folk could be put into practice.
+For example, the magazine WomanSpirit was founded and produced nearby by Jean and Ruth Mountaingrove and had worldwide distribution.
+Some of the groups of women traveling or temporarily settled in Oregon, California, and New Mexico were wanting a land-based community where their political and spiritual ideals as lesbians, feminists, and environmentally minded folk could be put into practice.
 There were a few lands in southern Oregon already owned by feminist lesbians, and some where women lived together collectively but did not own the land.
 Many women visitors were drawn to the region and wanted to join this exciting and growing community of countrywomen.

-Initially the farm was to create a place where economically disadvantaged women could stay with other women without the need for permanent residence or invitation.
+Initially the farm was created as a place where economically disadvantaged women could stay with other women without the need for permanent residence or invitation.
 The farm was established as land that was accessible to women and children regardless of their financial status.
 The land would be held in perpetuity and in its initial form would be open for any women to come live on.
 Open land trust meetings were held in 1975 and 1976.
 Women collectively contributed money to buy the land together, giving anywhere between 25 and 5000 dollars.
 Money and support were raised by women with varying levels of economic means.
-Women proposed the idea of each woman contributing ten percent of her money so that there could be a collective commitment to recognize class privilege and to make land available for all women, not just those who could afford it.
+Some members proposed the idea of each woman contributing ten percent of her money so that there would be a collective commitment to "recognize class privilege" and to make land available for all women, not just those who could afford it.

 In the spring of 1976, a 147-acre piece of land was found in southern Oregon.
 Initial conversations about this idea arose from a WomanShare conference about money and power.
 Over time, the community reorganized financially into a federally recognized 501(c)(3) organization.
 Over 100 women attended the first meeting that took place at OWL Farm.
 Soon after this meeting, sixteen women met to form the caretaker collective and moved on to the land in July 1976.

 As with many back to the land and intentional communities, the community at OWL farm faced challenges related to philosophical and political differences as well as interpersonal issues.
 These are documented in a number of writings by women who lived in the community.